HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

       For example:

-      If component pack namespace is "connections" and replica count needed for Core APISIX deployment is 3 (which is default value), then create following set of subfolders
+      If component pack namespace is "apisix" and replica count needed for Core APISIX deployment is 3 (which is default value), then create following set of subfolders

       ```bash
-      mkdir -p /pv-connections/connections-apisix-etcd-0
+      mkdir -p /pv-connections/apisix-etcd-0
-      mkdir -p /pv-connections/connections-apisix-etcd-1
+      mkdir -p /pv-connections/apisix-etcd-1
-      mkdir -p /pv-connections/connections-apisix-etcd-2
+      mkdir -p /pv-connections/apisix-etcd-2
       ```

 3. Make the additional etcd volumes available via NFS.